Police brutality by country: Bangladesh

+On February 21, 1952, in Dhaka, then part of East Pakistan, students from the University of Dhaka and Dhaka Medical College organized a demonstration to protest the decision to establish Urdu as the only state language.
+Despite the enforcement of Section 144, which banned public gatherings, the students assembled peacefully.
+However, police were ordered to disperse the crowd.
+This led to the use of tear gas and eventually live ammunition against the unarmed students.
+Several students, including Abdul Jabbar, Rafiq Uddin Ahmed, Abul Barkat, and Abdus Salam, were killed in the crackdown.

 In May 2017, a man named Shamim Reja was killed by police in the Sonargaon police station.
 The victim's father claimed that his son was tortured in the police station as the police wanted Bangladeshi Taka (BDT) 600,000.
 Police investigated and the officer-in-charge Arup Torofar, SI Paltu Ghush, and ASP Uttam Prashad were found guilty as charged.

-In Shahbag, Bangladesh on 26 January 2017, hundreds of protesters against the Bangladesh India Friendship Power Company were taken into custody with extreme force by police officers.
-The protesters were struck by police officers and had a water cannon, tear gas, and baton charges used on them.

 China

-Politically motivated riots and protests have occurred historically in China, notably with the Tiananmen Square protests of 1989.
+Politically motivated riots and protests have occurred historically in China, notably with the 1989 Tiananmen Square protests and massacre.
 Associations such as Falun Gong have objected against the Chinese Communist Party (CCP) and which are dispersed by riot police.
 Chinese protesters have been able to systematize powerful group mobilizations with the use of social media and informal mass communication like Twitter and its Chinese counterparts Weibo.

-In Xintang, Canton Province (Guangzhou), protests over allegations of corruption and abuse of power abound in the country – they are the principal cause of discontent in the CCP the then-CCP General Secretary Xi Jinping.
-The Xintang region, Canton Province (Guangzhou), is an influential textile hub, attracting thousands of workers from all over the country, and what lit the fuse was a complaint of mistreatment against a pregnant migrant worker.
-Protests on 20 February used a website to urge participants not to shout more anti-government slogans, but to go outside for a quiet walk in the places where they had been deciding to continue the protest.
-After a brutal police response, the authorities installed corrugated metal fences outside the restaurant and the home of dissident and Nobel Peace Prize winner Liu Xiaobo.
-Hundreds of uniformed and plainclothes security officers and volunteers with red armbands, pre-emptively positioned in Wangfujing.
-This presence interrupted the orderly operation of the shops.
+Human Rights Watch reported that police routinely torture and ill-treat detainees in pretrial detention, where "detainees have been forced to spend days shackled to 'tiger chairs,' hung by the wrists, and subjected to abuse by 'cell bosses'—fellow detainees overseeing cells on behalf of the police."